The Wasilla Ogre

 by Michael R Dougherty

-The Ogre came out of his house near downtown Wasilla, Alaska yelling at us and threatening us by waving a hatchet high over his head.
+An Ogre came out of his house near downtown Wasilla, Alaska, yelling and threatening us by waving a hatchet high over his head.

-When I was 10 years old we lived off the Goose Bay-Knik Road near Wasilla back in the 1950's when it was still a small, two lane gravel-covered dirt road.
+When I was 10 years old, we lived off Goose Bay-Knik Road near Wasilla back in the 1950s when it was still a small, two-lane gravel-covered dirt road.

 When my brother and I got to our friend's house, the three of us decided to go for a walk on a dirt road near the Wasilla Elementary school.